rkjain03/Crop_Doctor/README.md

 The project outcome is a **Progressive Web Application** that will provide a **platform to the farmers, to monitor their plants health and provide appropriate insights  and alerts regarding crop diseases**.
 In addition to these primary features it should also teleconsulting features.

 ## 1.3 Features of the Project
-1. 'Fasal Mitra', a fully responsive and automated plant disease detection Progressive Web Application (PWA)
+1. 'Crop Doctor', a fully responsive and automated plant disease detection Progressive Web Application (PWA)
 2. Farmers need to upload a photo of the suspected diseased crop to our servers.
 A detailed report will be generated which will detect the presence of crop disease, predict the type of disease, and will also provide solutions for the same.
 3. If required, farmers can verify the disease report from experts using our app's Teleconsulting feature.
 4. Text to speech feature for farmers.